On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Reformulation of the definition of and definition of the linearized Lie algebra

+The term $[b,b']$ is of homogeneous depth $r+s$.
+However, the term $E_{a,b}(b')$, is obtained by replacing each of the $s$ $y$'s of each monomial $b'$ by $[y,b]$, giving terms of depth $s+r$, and each $x$ of $b'$ by $[x,a]$, giving terms of depth $s+r+1$ since $a$ is of depth $r+1$.
+Similarly, $E_{a',b'}(b)$ contains both terms of depth $s+r$, from replacing each $y$ in $b$ by $[y,b']$, and terms of depth $s+r+1$, from replacing each $x$ in $b$ by $[x,a']$.
+Thus, to get the lowest depth part of \eqref{bracket}, we must ignore the terms coming from replacing $x$ in $b'$ by $[x,a]$ and replacing $x$ in $b$ by $[x,a']$.
+This comes down to applying the derivation $d_b$ to $b'$ (the Ihara derivation mapping $x\mapsto 0$ and $y\mapsto [y,b]$), and similarly applying $d_{b'}$ to $b$.
+So the lowest-depth part of \eqref{bracket} is actually given by

-which is a Lie morphism as both spaces are equipped with the Lie bracket coming from $\lie{sder}_2$.
-It is, however, an open question as to whether these two spaces are equal, since it is not clear that an element satisfying the defining conditions of $\lie{lkv}$ necessarily lifts to an element of $\lie{krv}$.
-No examples of this are known, and it would be interesting to try to prove equality by starting with a polynomial $\lie{lkv}$ of depth $r>1$ and finding a way to construct a depth by depth lifting to an element of $\lie{krv}$.
+which is precisely the bracket on $\lie{sder}^{(x)}$, and corresponds in mould terms to the ari bracket.
+Since $\lie{lkv}$ is a Lie algebra equipped with this bracket by Proposition \ref{lkrvLie}, this shows that the linear map $gr(\lie{krv})\rightarrow\lie{lkrv}$ is actually an injective Lie algebra morphism. \ \begin{rem} No examples of elements of $\lie{lkrv}$ that are not truncations to lowest depth of elements of $\lie{krv}$ are known.
+It would be interesting to try to prove the equality of $\lie{lkrv}$ with $gr\,\lie{krv}$ by starting with a polynomial $\lie{lkrv}$ of depth $r>1$ and finding a way to construct a depth by depth lifting to an element of $\lie{krv}$. \end{rem}